 Welcome!
 This space is for my creative projects and other things I think are worth sharing.
 A curio cabinet, if you will.
 Kara’s collection of oddities, pretty rocks, and feathers.
-This space is also a daybook, a place for lists and plans and daydreams.

 I must warn you that some of the scraps and bits around here are shoved into drawers and stacked in corners.
 Most of the boxes aren’t unpacked yet.
 You might have to do a little digging while I figure out exactly how I want to move back into this online space.

-Who is Kara?
+Who is K Elizabeth Fleck?

 Perhaps no one.

 These are the words that I write down to make sure that I’m paying attention to my own life.

 I don’t think I’m alone.
 I think some of you care.
 And I think you care in the same imperfect, heart on your sleeve way that I do.

 And so, K. Elizabeth Fleck gets dusted off.
 I flip the lights back on and discover a place for daydreams.
 I move the furniture around and here’s space for a curio cabinet to fill with pretty things.